-Blocking Access From or to Specific Countries Using FreeBSD and Pf
+Blocking Access from or to Specific Countries Using FreeBSD and pf

 In recent times, there has been an exponential increase in malicious (or simply rude) traffic from specific countries.
 Alternatively, sometimes we simply do not need visitors from other parts of the world accessing our server for various reasons.